 Speaking of communal areas, you can also bet your team won’t be happy to arrive at an unclean entrance.
 While an outsourced cleaning company can take care of your office, you have no real control over communal areas.
 In cheap office spaces, though, there is a risk that these could fast get out of control.
 Remember; you aren’t in a posh city building right now.
 As such, building owners may be a little less on the ball when it comes to taking care of issues like these.
 Again, chasing something like this up is essential.
 It may even be worth finding out whether you can contract a company to keep these areas clean.
 If you speak to the other businesses within the office, the chances are they’ll all pitch in.
 Whatever you do, don’t move into an office without sparing its cleanliness a thought.
 At the very least, neglect here is a health hazard your employees shouldn’t need to face.
 If the issue continues, they’ll probably make sure they don’t have to for long.

-As you can see, there are ways to meet your team halfway with compromises like these, and it’s well worth doing.
+There are many factors to take into account when setting up a home office.
+You not only have to think of your needs but the needs of your team.
+There are ways to meet your team halfway with compromises like these, and it’s well worth doing.
 After all, your financial woes aren’t their concern.
 You still need to ensure you’re taking care of their needs to the best of your abilities.
 That’s the only way to a happy team and ongoing working relationships.